frederic-perez/AmE-dictionary/data/dictionary.md

 __eulogy__ _n_ :five::hammer:
 __eunoia__ _n_ /yoo-NOY-uh/ [:scroll: From Greek eunoia (well mind), from eu (well, good) + noos (mind, spirit).
 Eunoia is the shortest word in English with all five vowels.] __1__ A feeling of goodwill. __2__ A state of good mental health.
 __eunuch__ _n_
-__euphemism__ _n_ :three: /YOO-fuh-miz-um/ [:scroll: Greek euphēmismos, from euphēmizein, _to use auspicious words_, from euphēmiā, _use of auspicious words_ : eu-, eu- + phēmē, _speech_] An agreeable or inoffensive word or phrase that is used instead of one that may offend or suggest something unpleasant.
+__euphemism__ _n_ :four: /YOO-fuh-miz-um/ [:scroll: Derived from the Greek words “eu” (meaning “good”) and “pheme” (meaning “speech”)] An agreeable or inoffensive word or phrase that is used instead of one that may offend or suggest something unpleasant.
 Euphemism is using alternative language to refer to explicit or unpleasant things.
 Example: The baseball struck him in a sensitive area. _The euphemism “passed on” is often used to communicate the unpleasant news that someone has “died.”_
 __euphonium__ _n_
 __euphoria__ _n_ [:scroll: New Latin, from Greek, from euphoros, _healthy_ : eu-, eu- + pherein, _to bear_] A feeling of great happiness or well-being.
 __eupnea__ _n_ /yoop-NEE-uh/ [:scroll: From Greek eu- (good) + pnein (to breathe).]
 Normal breathing.